 Life insurance for renters

 Here are some life insurance options you might want to consider when renting:

-if you die or you're diagnosed with a terminal illness during the length of your policy term, Life Insurance could pay out a cash sum.
+if you die or you're diagnosed with a terminal illness (life expectancy less than 12 months) during the length of your policy term, Life Insurance could pay out a cash sum.
 This could be used to cover the rent and bills while you're no longer around.
-Available from just £6 a month, depending on your circumstances and needs, so Life Insurance is worth considering for renters of a budget.
+Available from just £5 a month, depending on your circumstances and needs, so Life Insurance is worth considering for renters of a budget.

 Single of joint life insurance